 4. Make the Exhaust System Quieter

 A lot of the noise a UTV makes is from the exhaust gasses exiting the exhaust system.
 The easiest way to improve this is to get an aftermarket muffler or system specifically made less noisy.
-You should find bolt-on kits for most major brands, and with the right system, you should notice a drastic improvement.
+You should find bolt-on kits for most major brands, and with the right design, you should notice a drastic improvement.

 In this post, I look into different ways of making an ATV exhaust quieter.
 Many of the same principles apply to UTVs.